RobertFehrmann/smartSync/README.md

     create view <local db>.SMART_SYNC_METADATA.SMART_SYNC_DELTA_CHANGE
         as select * ... (take delta_sync template from folder provider/Crux
     ```
-1. Run the sync command
+1. Run the sync command.
+The degree of parallelism depends again on the shared dataset.
+By default the number of parallel tasks is set to 4.
+This works well for databases with less than 500 tables.
+2000 Tables work well with 10 parallel tasks.
     ```
     use role smart_sync_rl;
     use <warehouse>